 The Monastery of Panagia Kastriani in Kea, Greece: The Monastery of Panagia Kastriani is located on the northern side of the island, 12 km from Ioulida, the capital of Kea.
-It is constructed on the location Kastri, which is why the monastery was named Kastriani.
-According to the local tradition, at around 1700 AD, few shepherds saw a light on top of Kastri hill and when they climbed up, they dug and found an icon of the Virgin Mary.
-On this spot, they built a small church that survives till today.
-In 1912, a larger church was also constructed that is the katholikon of the monastery till nowadays.
+It lies in the region of Kastri, which is why the monastery was named Kastriani.
+According to the local tradition, at around 1700 AD, a few shepherds saw a light on top of Kastri hill.
+When they climbed up, they dug and found an icon of the Virgin Mary.
+On that spot, they built a small church that still exists today.
+In 1912, a larger church was also constructed and comprises the katholikon of the monastery until nowadays.

-In the premises of the monastery, there is also a two-storey building with guest houses, cells, and auxiliary rooms.
-At the entrance of the monastery, which is colored in blue and white, there is a tall bell tower.
-The Monastery of Kastriani celebrates on August 15th with a large panigiri.
-Its location offers a breathtaking view to the Aegean Sea and the island of Andros.
+On its premises, there is also a two-story building with guest houses, cells, and auxiliary rooms.
+At the entrance of the monastery, which is colored blue and white, stands a tall bell tower.
+The Monastery of Kastriani celebrates August 15th and a large panigiri takes place.
+Its location offers a breathtaking view of the Aegean Sea and the island of Andros.